tsbohc/zest.nvim/readme.md

 vim.api.nvim_win_set_option(0, "number", true)
 vim.api.nvim_win_set_option(0, "wrap", false)
 ```
-- *note:* some window options, such as `expandtab`, are considered buffer scoped in the api, meaning they will only be set for the current buffer. this will be fixed after neovim's 0.5 release.
+- *nb:* some window options, such as `expandtab`, are considered buffer scoped in the api, meaning they will only be set for the current buffer. this will be fixed after neovim's 0.5 release.

 ### li-
 - map keys literally